 High levels of debt

-Excessive debt relative to income or assets can indicate they’re not financially stable.
-They may struggle to keep up with their obligations to you on top of their existing debt.
+Excessive debt relative to income or assets can indicate a business is not financially stable.
+They may struggle to keep up with their obligations to you.

 Legal notices against the company